 Unfortunately, as family lawyers we also often see Protection Order applications being used as a weapon against a former spouse in the context of a dispute regarding parenting matters.
 In our experience what these parties fail to realise is that if an application is found to be vexatious or false, this could reflect poorly upon a party relevant to their capacity to support a relationship between the children and their former spouse in any future parenting proceedings in the Family Law Courts.
 These applications should never be used as an attempt to influence the outcome of a dispute about children’s care arrangements.

-If you need assistance to lodge a protection order application, or an application has been served upon you, our Brisbane family law solicitors at Best Wilson Buckley have extensive experience in family and domestic violence matters and can assist you for the duration of your proceedings.
+If you need assistance to lodge a protection order application, or an application has been served upon you, our Toowoomba family law solicitors at Best Wilson Buckley Family Law have extensive experience in family and domestic violence matters and can assist you for the duration of your proceedings.

 Contact our office on 3210 0281 to make an appointment.